arslanbilal/cryptology-project/README.md

 **Dependencies/Libraries**

 - [PureLayout][purelayout] for UI Autolayout
+- [FBEncryptor][fbencryptor]
-- [FBEncryptor][fbencryptor] for Encrypt/Decrypt messages with chat specific key
+	- Encrypt/Decrypt messages with chat specific key
+	- Pasword Salting.

-## Latest version: v0.2:
+## Latest version: v0.3:
 ##### Last [version][release] of the app.
 For more version detail, check "versions.MD" version log file.
 	- users can login
 	- users can message other users